Nick-Tallguy/Nick-Tallguy.github.io/_posts/0200-12-31-beginner_pl.md

 Ten przewodnik pokaże jak krok po kroku zacząć korzystać z OpenStreetMap.
-Nauczysz się jak utworzyć konto, jak używać prostego oprogramowania do edycji map, a w dalszych rozdziałach jak na zewnątrz and collect information to put on the map.
+Nauczysz się jak utworzyć konto, jak używać prostego oprogramowania do edycji map, a w dalszych rozdziałach nauczysz się jak wyjść na zewnątrz and collect information to put on the map.

 ### Are you new to OpenStreetMap and want to improve the map by adding data?